tzumby/defyes/README.md

 - Give `Username` and `Password` of your `pypi` account

 ## Take out: It should be really easy if you are not dumbfuck like me!
-Make sure you check you python path is set properly, otherwise you gonna rot in hell indefinitely, JK, this guide wont make you go through that!
+Make sure you check your python path is set properly, otherwise you gonna rot in hell indefinitely, JK, this guide wont make you go through that!